richonguzman/rp-ini/README.md

 # rp-ini
-shell script to install apps and packages for personal use in new RP pi OS installation
+shell script to install apps and packages for personal use in new Raspberry pi OS installation

-just run in terminal
+just run in terminal:

 git clone https://github.com/richonguzman/rp-ini.git